bernard357/mcp-watch/docs/setup-qualys.md

 Qualys has thousands od customers in more than 100 countries, including a majority of the Forbes Global 100.
 The company has strategic partnerships with major managed services providers and consulting organizations including BT, Dell SecureWorks, Fujitsu, IBM, NTT, Symantec, Verizon, and Wipro.
 The company is also a founding member of the Cloud Security Alliance (CSA).

-Since Qualys is ran as a public cloud service, for this integration you need a computer only to run the `mcp-pump` software itself.
+Since Qualys is ran as a public cloud service, for this integration you need a computer only to run the `mcp-watch` software itself.
 This computer should be given access to public Internet, so that it can interact with the API endpoints.
 Of course, you also need credentials for cloud services from Dimension Data and from Qualys.